Bartlett, Tennessee: Performing Arts and Conference Center

 The Bartlett Performing Arts & Conference Center, also known as BPACC, was finished in 1999 where it held its first show by Art Garfunkel.
 BPACC is located at 3663 Appling Road, directly across the street from the Bartlett Police Station and Appling Middle School.
 The facility is not limited to performances but can be rented out for other events such as seminars or business meetings.

-Places of interest

-The John H. McFadden House was listed in the National Register of Historic Places in 1994.
-It is located at 3712 Broadway.

-Davies Manor Plantation

-Davies Manor Plantation is a historic property that includes the oldest log home in Shelby County open to the public, thirty-two acres of plantation land, and numerous outbuildings.
-These outbuildings range from a tenant cabin to a commissary, a gristmill to an outhouse.
-The property contains several gardens, including a kitchen garden and a medicinal herb garden.